 Cost of Camping at Havasu Falls

-Camping at Havasu Falls in 2019 cost $100 per person for a weekday night, and $125 per person for a weekend night.
-Pricing for 2020 is expected to be the same, but I will update this if it changes.
+Camping at Havasu Falls in 2020 costs $100 per person for a weekday night, and $125 per person for a weekend night.
+Pricing for 2021 is expected to be the same, but I will update this if it changes.

 Reservations for the campground are only available for 3 nights and 4 days, so you are looking at between $300 and $375 per person depending on when your visit is.